Text in blue are links, if you click on the text more information will pop up.

 Moderated by Sally Prasch

-this seminar will address the history of the ASGS organization through the eyes of several individuals who have been a part of it in a variety of capacities.
-Through dialog with the panelists the conversation will delve into the inception of the organization, how the organization helps its members in their educational and career pursuits, how collaboration within the organization helps support scientific research, the importance of understanding history when looking to the future.
+This seminar will address the history of the ASGS organization through the eyes of several individuals who have been a part of it in a variety of capacities.
+Through dialog with the panelists the conversation will delve into the inception of the organization, how the organization helps its members in their educational and career pursuits, how collaboration within the organization helps support scientific research and the importance of understanding history when looking to the future.
+In the second half Brad Turner will guide us in how to systematically collect oral histories and learn effective way to preserve our history.
+Together will will introduce some basic concepts of oral histories, talk about the process and review interviewing skills.
+We will take turns on doing a short recording section with each other, capturing each others history.
+We want you to relax, have fun and our goal is that you will not be afraid to record an interview yourself.

 Adolph Gunther was born in Berlin Germany.
 At age fifteen, he started his apprenticeship (known as Lehrling in Germany) as a scientific glassblower at Osram Industries.
 His workshop had a total of twenty four students to be invited to join Osram as a research glassblower.
 At age twenty, he immigrated to Canada and worked as a neon tube bender.
 Five and a half years later he immigrated to America and worked for Sargent Welsh in Chicago.
 Six months later he visited Germany and met his future wife Inge.
 Upon his return to the US he took a job with Fisher Scientific and in 1966 started a glass shop at Stauffer Chemical.
 Twenty years later, Ted Bolan and Adolf started Advanced Glass Technology that is still in operation today.